jvanasco/imagehelper/README.md

 ## Resizing Options

 * `fit-within`
 > Resizes item to fit within the bounding box, on both height and width.
-This resulting image will be the size of the bounding box or smaller.
+> The resulting image will be the size of the bounding box or smaller.

 * `fit-within:crop-to`
-> resizes the item along whichever axis ensures the bounding box is 100% full, then crops.
-This resulting image will be the size of the bounding box.
+> Resizes the item along whichever axis ensures the bounding box is 100% full, then crops.
+> The resulting image will be the size of the bounding box.

 * `fit-within:ensure-width`
-> resizes item to fit within the bounding box, scaling height to ensure 100% width.
-This resulting image will be the size of the bounding box.
+> Resizes item to fit within the bounding box, scaling height to ensure 100% width.
+> The resulting image will be the size of the bounding box.

 * `fit-within:ensure-height`
-> resizes item to fit within the bounding box, scaling width to ensure 100% height.
-This resulting image will be the size of the bounding box.
+> Resizes item to fit within the bounding box, scaling width to ensure 100% height.
+> The resulting image will be the size of the bounding box.

 * `smallest:ensure-minimum`
-> resizes the item to cover the bounding box on both axis.  one dimension may be larger than the bounding box.
+> Resizes the item to cover the bounding box on both axis.
+> One dimension may be larger than the bounding box.

 * `exact:no-resize`
-> don't scale! raises an error if a scale must be made. this is a  convenience for just saving/re-encoding files. i.e. 100x100 must receive an image that is 100x100
+> Do not scale!
+Raises an exception if a scale must be made.
+> This is a convenience for just saving/re-encoding files.
+> For example, 100x100 must receive an image that is 100x100.

 * `exact:proportion`
-> tries to scale the image to an exact size.  raises an error if it can't.
-Usually this is used to resample a 1:1 image, however this might be used to drop an image to a specific proportion. i.e. 300x400 can scale to 30x40, 300x400 but not 30x50
+> Attempt to scale the image to an exact size.
+Raise an exception if it can't.
+> Usually this is used to resample a 1:1 image, however this might be used to drop
+> an image to a specific proportion. i.e. 300x400 can scale to 30x40, 300x400
+> but not 30x50.

 ## Usage...

 Check out the demo.py module - it offers a narrative demo of how to use the package.
 Be sure to include some Amazon S3 credentials in your environment.

 imagehelper is NOT designed for one-off resizing needs. it's designed for a use in applications where you're repeatedly doing the same resizing.

 The general program flow is this: